 For nine years this candy-colored truck has been sitting in front of Li’l Porgy’s at 1917 W. Springfield Ave. in Champaign.
 Popped Bliss sells 250 flavors of shaved ice and handmade popcorn in caramel, cheese, kettle and mixed flavors.
 The popcorn is made the old-fashioned way with no machines.
 You may have seen the larger identical truck at events throughout Champaign and the Midwest.
 The smaller truck remains on Springfield Avenue this summer.
 Stop by Wednesday through Saturday from noon-9 p.m. and Sunday from noon-6 p.m.
 You can also visit the storefront at 22 E. Springfield Ave. in Champaign.
 The storefront has 17 flavors of popcorn, tons of shaved ice flavors and handmade confections for purchase.
 The store is closed Mondays, opened Tuesday through Thursday from 10 a.m. to 7 p.m. and on Sundays from 11 a.m. to 5 p.m.
 Contact: (217) 317-0548

 A few self-proclaimed foodies brought this egg-themed food truck to campus.
 When you catch them, try the popular “Morning Bender” sandwich with a fried egg, hash browns, cheddar and cream cheese on crusty bread.
-Cracked on Green is now serving a grilled cheese menu, tomato soup and freshly brewed coffee drinks at their brick and mortar location—619 E. Green St. in Champaign.
+Cracked on Green is now serving a grilled cheese menu, tomato soup and freshly brewed coffee drinks at their brick-and-mortar location—619 E. Green St. in Champaign.
 During the summer, the TWO trucks can be seen at state-wide festivals.
 You can also spot the yellow trucks regularly at Urbana’s Market at the Square.
 They are most often parked, however, on their home turf—campus on Mathews Avenue in Urbana and on Goodwin Avenue and Oregon Street.
-Contact: (847) 501-1357 OR [email protected]
+Contact: (847) 501-1357 OR firstname.lastname@example.org

 This simple concept is a slam dunk.
 All-beef hot dogs are served with all the goodies that make a Chicago dog (minus the tomato) from a hot dog cart.
 These condiments are included in the $3 per dog price, or you can get two dogs for $5.
 In addition, Dave serves nachos, brats and pulled pork from a food trailer.
 During the summer months, however, you will most likely catch Dave with his portable cart.
 The cart will allow him to serve dogs, chips and drinks.
 Find the simple concept during lunch starting in June, or you can find him on late weekend nights roaming campus or a downtown location.
 Dave will also be at Riggs Beer Company on High Cross Road in Urbana on Sundays in June and July.
 Contact: (815) 694-6494 OR email@example.com